ziatdinovmax/GP/README.md

 ```
 python3 explore.py <path/to/file.npy>
 ```
+Notice that the exploration part currently runs only "synthetic experiments" where you need to provide a full dataset (no missing values) as ground truth.

 See also executable Googe Colab [notebook](https://colab.research.google.com/github/ziatdinovmax/GP/blob/master/notebooks/GP_BEPFM.ipynb) with example of applying GP to both hyperspectral data reconstruction and sample exploration.